 Seventh harmonic chord progressions: The New Consonance

 As I have said before, by 1900 there was a sense that all of the musical territory of traditional tonality had been discovered.
 There were no new sonic continents to explore.
 With the seventh harmoinic chord progressions In this chapter, you will find more new realms of tonality than have been discovered in all of the tonal-based explorations of the last 100 years combined.
-We catapault from reviving the ancient sonic purity into what I consider the most important new direction for the future of tonal music.
+We catapault from reviving the ancient sonic purity into what I consider one of the most important new directions for the future of tonal music.
+Septimal harmony has been explored by a few brilliant microtonalists, but as yet has not gotten much traction in the larger musical world.
 I hereby christen the new musical continent Septimus (Latin for born seventh)!

 Chord progressions employing the seventh harmonic as a pivot can follow all the rules of traditional voicing.
 And they present some amazing sonic possibilities.
 Because the natural 7th harmonic is 39 cents flat from the 12-eq minor seventh, when you get into true septimal harmony, you hear 39-cent microtonal shifts all over the place.
 A few new rules come into play to account for microtonal voicing.
 But all the old basic rules, as well as a proposed set of new rules for microtonal voicing, have already been covered in Chapter 11.

-Now, at last, we can really bring our music into the future.
+With this, we can really bring traditional tonality into the future.
 In 12-eq, you have the choice of either making your music more and more dissonant or keeping it simple enough not to bump against 12-eq’s inherent tendency to pile on dissonance as you add complexity.

 In 53-eq, you can evoke the ancient scales with incredible accuracy.
 With a little tweaking, you can work with the complex harmonic language of the Late Romantics (Mahler, Strauss, Busoni, Scriabin, etc).
 You can even rearrange their music into 53-eq (with some serious musical translating along the way) and make the music sound less biting and harsh while maintaining its complexity.
 And, you can create music of the 21st century as you explore the almost virgin territory of the seventh harmonic.
 These chord progressions are new to our ears, and they are beautiful.
 They sound consonant because they are consonant.
 They allow for entirely new harmonic journeys into soundscapes no one has ever heard before.
 They evoke a whole new palette of responses in the listener.
 I can spend the rest of my life exploring the expressive possibilities of septimal harmony and barely scratch the surface.
 We don’t even know what kinds of emotional and spiritual journeys are possible with these new harmonies.